Aquatic Life

 Grade 3 student was inspired to create her own live stream aquarium!

-She built this diorama it features moveable aquatic life and a soundtrack!
+This diorama features moveable aquatic life and a soundtrack!

 Grade 2 student built this sculptural diorama.